tkyonezu/iroha-pi/README.md

 # Iroha-pi

 The current iroha-pi uses multi-platform postgres.
-Therefore, before executing iroha, execute `scripts/iroha-env.sh` to rewrite the .env file.h
+Therefore, before executing iroha, execute `scripts/iroha-env.sh` to rewrite the `.env` file.

 iroha-pi is an environment for building and running [hyperledger/iroha](https://github.com/hyperledger/iroha.git) more simple and easy way.